Electric Discharge Machined Surfaces

 - The finishing burn should produce as smooth a surface as practical, and remove the heavily damaged para-surface layer generated by the roughing burn

-- Subject high speed steel EDM’d tools to an additional draw/stress relieve heat treat cycle
+- Subject high speed steel EDM-d tools to an additional draw/stress relieve heat treat cycle to temper the untempered martensite of the re-cast layer

-- Remove surface contaminations; achieve a clean and shiny metallic appearence.
+- Remove surface contaminations; achieve a clean and shiny metallic appearance.
 Use IVAC’s Standard Surface Preparation Instructions as a guideline to obtain optimum finish

 Call us for more detailed instructions or explanations about any aspect of these instructions.